discretize/discretize-gear-optimizer/docs/Contributing/Localization.md

-We use [react-i18next](https://www.gatsbyjs.com/plugins/react-i18next/) for localization.
+We use [react-i18next](https://react.i18next.com/) for localization.
 All you need to know can be found in this link.
 However, since I'm such a nice guy I will sum it up.

 ## Finding translatable strings

 The first step is to find occurrences of english language in the code.
-When you find such an occurrence, you have two options to instruct gatsby that this is a translatable string.
+When you find such an occurrence, you have two options to instruct React that this is a translatable string.

 1. Wrap the string in a `Trans` component: